 Individual Health and Safety Requirements

 - When experiencing Covid-19 symptoms, or when coming in close contact or caring for someone with Covid-19, promptly report the situation to the Health Center.
-Follow and comply with all instructions from Colby COVID-19 health professionals.
+Follow and comply with all instructions from Colby Covid-19 health professionals.

-- Consent to and adhere strictly to the College’s testing protocols, including following proper test procedures, abiding by one’s testing schedule, and timely submission of tests.
+- Consent to and adhere strictly to the College’s testing protocols, including following proper test procedures, abiding by one’s testing schedule.

-- Cooperate in good faith with the College’s contact tracing work by providing responsive, honest and complete information to contact tracers, and respond as quickly as possible to communications (text messages, emails, etc.) from the COVID-19 Response Team, as and when requested.
+- Cooperate in good faith with the College’s contact-tracing work by providing responsive, honest, and complete information to contact tracers.
+Respond as quickly as possible to communications (text messages, emails, etc.) from the Covid-19 Response Team, as and when requested.

-- Abide by the College’s protocols on quarantine and isolation, including rules on the use and occupancy of quarantine or isolation facilities and limitations on activity while in quarantine or isolation, and provide regular health check information while in quarantine or isolation, as and when requested
+- Abide by the College’s protocols on quarantine and isolation, including rules on the use and occupancy of quarantine or isolation facilities and limitations on activity while in quarantine or isolation.
+Provide regular health-check information while in quarantine or isolation, as and when requested.

-- Receive a flu shot in the absence of a documented medical condition or other extenuating circumstances.
+- Receive a flu shot in the absence of an approved exemption/accommodation or other extenuating circumstances.

 - Consent to the use and release, subject to Colby’s confidentiality and privacy policies, of personal health information gathered through testing, symptom tracking, and daily wellness checks to assist in the College’s assessment of the campus health environment, as described in Colby’s health information consent forms.

 - Keep contact information and emergency contact information up to date, including current phone numbers.

 Personal Efforts to Protect Others

-- Wear a cloth face covering or disposable mask (fully covering mouth and nose):
+- For unvaccinated students, wear a face covering or disposable mask (fully covering mouth and nose):

-- In buildings, including classrooms (and outdoor tents that serve as classrooms), dining halls (except when eating), lounges, meeting rooms, the Colby libraries, the athletics center (except during strenuous exercise), the College’s downtown facilities, restrooms, hallways, stairwells, and elevators.
-Facial coverings are not required in residence hall rooms unless guests (non-roommates) are in the room.
+- In buildings, including classrooms (and any outdoor spaces that serve as classrooms), dining halls (except when eating), lounges, meeting rooms, the Colby libraries, the athletics and recreation center (except during strenuous exercise), the College’s downtown facilities, restrooms, hallways, stairwells, and elevators.
+Face coverings are not required in residence hall rooms unless guests (non-roommates) are in the room.

 - In any location where physical distancing cannot be maintained or is likely to be difficult to maintain, including outdoors.

-- In accordance with the applicable tiered health code alert system (green, yellow, orange, red).
+- In accordance with the applicable tiered health-code alert system (green, yellow, red):